openstack/ansible-hardening/doc/source/index.rst

 Documentation
 -------------

-The following documentation applies to the Pike release.
-Documentation from previous releases are available in the *Releases* section below.
+The following documentation applies to the Queens release (currently under active development).
+Documentation for the latest stable and previous stable releases is found within the *Releases* section below.

 .. toctree::
    :maxdepth: 2